 An additional focus is on the molecular forces that control the conformational stability and flexibility of nucleic acids, and the interaction of ligands (including clinical agents) with nucleic acids as a function of binding mode, nucleic acid conformation, sequence specificity, and solution conditions.
 Lastly, the role of water on the conformational stability of biomolecules is being studied by examining sequence hydration effects in nucleic acids, drug-nucleic acid complexes, DNA covalent adducts and protein-DNA interactions.

-Faculty and students aligned with the Clinical Pharmacy Sciences track focus on clinical and translational research and improvement in patient therapy and disease state outcomes.
+Faculty and students aligned with the Clinical and Pharmaceutical Sciences track focus on clinical and translational research and improvement in patient therapy and disease state outcomes.
 Areas of research focus include HIV, women’s health, cancer (including emphasis on pediatric cancer), tuberculosis, pharmacometrics, pharmacogenomics, infectious disease, zinc-related biological targets and drug development.
 Faculty and students identify drug related, patient specific therapeutic challenges to apply innovative research techniques to advance knowledge and improve therapeutic outcomes.

 Our current students, the faculty and the Pharmaceutical Sciences Graduate Program Committee invite you to browse our website and contact us if you have any questions: firstname.lastname@example.org